tylerablake/website/_posts/2018-07-03-understanding-grid-layouts.md

 ## What does * do?

-Setting a row or column to * makes it take up the rest of the space available.
-If you use row="*,*" then you will get 2 rows, 1 takes up the top 50% of the space available, the other takes up the bottom 50%.
+Setting a row or column to `*` makes it take up the rest of the space available.
+If you use `rows="*,*"` then you will get 2 rows, 1 takes up the top 50% of the space available, the other takes up the bottom 50%.
 Here is an example:

 ![Example Grid using stars]({{site.url}}/assets/images/usingStars.png){:class="img-responsive"}

 ### Recap:
-In this example we made a grid with 2 columns, one with a defined size of 50, the other is *.
-We have 3 rows, two with a defined size of 100, and the last is *.
-We can see that the manual defined size rows/columns are generated and the row and column with * size stretch the rest of the space available.
+In this example we made a grid with 2 columns, one with a defined size of 50, the other is `*`.
+We have 3 rows, two with a defined size of 100, and the last is `*`.
+We can see that the manually defined size rows/columns are generated and the row and column with `*` size stretch the rest of the space available.

 ## Explicit Row and Column Sizes

-In the last example we manually defined some column and row sizes in the GridLayout instead of just using *.
+In the last example we manually defined some column and row sizes in the GridLayout instead of just using `*`.
 Here is another example of that:

 ![Example RowSpan and ColSpan Grid]({{site.url}}/assets/images/usingManualWidths.png){:class="img-responsive"}